eugene-eeo/notes/notes/tree-traversal.md

 $$`

-Given a "perfect" tree where each node has `$ \mu $` children, the maximum number of nodes we need to inspect, given breadth first traversal is the number of nodes in the last depth, `$ \mu^D $`.
+Given a "perfect" tree where each node has `$ \mu $` children, the maximum number of nodes we need to store in a FIFO queue for breadth first traversal is the number of nodes in the last depth, `$ \mu^D $`.
 Rearranging to find `$ \mu^D $` in terms of `$ n $`:

 `$$